runnart/go-openaiclient/README.md

 ## Licence

-This SDK is released under the MIT License.
-See [LICENSE](https://github.com/runnart/openaiclient/LICENSE) for details.
+This project is licensed under the Apache License 2.0 - see the [LICENSE](https://github.com/runnart/go-openaiclient/blob/main/LICENSE) file for details.